The Colourist: 2021–present: Reunion and recent developments

-On November 2, 2021, the band announced on their Twitter page they have reunited, and in December 2021, they revealed they are in the studio working on new music.
+On November 2, 2021, the band announced on their Twitter page they've reunited, and in December 2021, they revealed they are in the studio working on new music.
+On June 3, 2022, Aoki Tuttle confirmed on Twitter that her departure was so that she could pursue voice acting and still maintains a closeness with the band.
+She further hinted at "surprises" with the group in the future, implying a possible future collaboration.
+The tweet has since been deleted.

 Appearances

-Television Appearances
+Television appearances

-In 2013, The Colourist starred in a national commercial and ad campaign for Nokia, which aired on primetime television for 3 months.
+In 2013, The Colourist starred in a national commercial and ad campaign for Nokia, which aired on primetime television for three months.
 The commercial featured the band playing their single "Little Games" to a packed audience at LA's Opheum Theater.